kartik-v/bootstrap-fileinput/CHANGE.md

 7. (enh #302): Add Greek (el) translations.
 8. (enh #303): Validate only files to be dragged and dropped.
 9. (enh #305): Implement better cleanup of memory with `revokeObjectURL`.
-10. (enh #307): Allow setting thumbnail frame style and attributes via `initialPreviewConfig`.
+10. (enh #307): Allow setting thumbnail frame css class and attributes via `initialPreviewConfig`.

 version 4.2.0
 =============